 The purposes for which personal information is collected shall be identified by Price-Langevin & Associates Inc at or before the time the information is collected.
 The purpose for which Price-Langevin & Associates Inc will collect personal information is to facilitate the investigation of contraventions of the law and breaches of agreements.
 Personal information collected as part of the investigation of a contravention of the law may include information pertaining to individuals involved in criminal activity, individuals suspected of involvement in criminal activity, individuals with knowledge of criminal activity, and individuals who may advance an investigation by providing information relating to the identity of those involved or suspected of criminal activity.
 Personal information collected in the investigation of the breach of an agreement may pertain to individuals who are party to an agreement, individuals who have knowledge of the terms and conditions of an agreement, individuals who have knowledge of the breach of an agreement, or individuals who may advance an investigation by providing information relating to a breach of an agreement.

 The knowledge and consent of the individual are required for the collection, use, or disclosure of personal information, except where inappropriate and the law provides for an exception.
 In most instances, obtaining the knowledge and consent of individuals would defeat the purpose of investigating the contravention of law or breach of an agreement.
-Personal information will only be collected, used and disclosed by Price-Langevin & Associates Inc without consent in accordance with section 7 of the Personal Information Protection and Electronic Documents Act, S.C.
+Personal information will only be collected, used and disclosed by Price-Langevin & Associates Inc without consent in accordance with section 14 of the Personal Information Potection Act and section 7 of the Personal Information Protection and Electronic Documents Act, S.C.
 2000, c.5 (PIPEDA).
 Price-Langevin will obtain consent to obtain personal information from persons not a party to the investigation, when required, to facilitate in the investigation, and will deem consent as being received by either express written consent or verbal authorization.

 4. Limiting Collection